ST10462553/XHAW_GroupB_App_/README.md

   ### Screens on the app include :
  ### 1. Homescreen
   * Contains basic background information on the organisation
-  * Option to navigate to other webpages(using hyperlinks and buttons)
+  * Option to navigate to other screens(by clicking the images)
   * User can find out more about the courses and navigate to applications pages
   * Includes the logo(top-left of the page)
  ### 2. Six-month courses(in the courses screen)
-* This page contains all the six-month courses Empowering the nation has to offer alongside an "apply" button.
+* This page contains all the six-month courses Empowering the nation has to offer.
-* Option to navigate to other webpages(using hyperlinks and buttons)
+* Option to navigate to other webpages(using buttons)
 * Information regarding each course's content and pricing is outlined
 * Includes the logo(on the top-left of the page)

 ### 3. Six-week courses(in the courses screen)
-    * This page contains all the six-week courses Empowering the Nation has to offer alongside an "apply" button
+    * This page contains all the six-week courses Empowering the Nation has to offer.
-    * Option to navigate to other webpages(using hyperlinks and buttons)
+    * Option to navigate to other webpages(using buttons)
     * Information regarding each courses content and pricing is outlined
     * Includes the logo(on the top-left of the page)